nuriel77/iri-lb-haproxy/README.md

 ```
 {
   "ID": "10.10.0.110:15265",     <--- Service unique ID
-  "Name": "my.loadbalancer.io",  <--- We always use the same service name to make sure this gets configured in Haproxy
+  "Name": "iri",                 <--- We always use the same service name 'iri' to make sure this gets configured in Haproxy
   "tags": [
     "haproxy.maxconn=7",         <--- Max concurrent connections to this node
     "haproxy.scheme=http",       <--- connection scheme (http is anyway the default)